Hod Lipson

-Hod Lipson (born 1967) is an American-Israeli robotics engineer.
+Hod Lipson (born 1967) is an American Professor and robotics engineer.
 He is the director of Columbia University's Creative Machines Lab.
 Lipson's work focuses on evolutionary robotics, digital manufacturing, artificial life, and creating machines that can demonstrate some aspects of human creativity and Self Awareness.
-His publications have been cited more than 56,000 times, and he has an h-index of 94, As of 17 October 2025.
+His publications have been cited more than 60,000 times, and he has an h-index of 95, As of 1 July 2026.
 Lipson is interviewed in the 2018 documentary on artificial intelligence Do You Trust This Computer?

 Biography

 Lipson received B.Sc.
 (1989) and Ph.D.
 (1998) degrees in Mechanical Engineering from The Technion Israel Institute of Technology.
 Before joining the faculty of Columbia University in 2015, he was a professor at Cornell University for 14 years.
 Prior to Cornell, he was a postdoctoral researcher in the Computer Science Department at Brandeis University, and a lecturer at MIT's Mechanical Engineering Department.

 Research

 Lipson has been involved with machine learning and robotics throughout his career.
 He presented his "self-aware" and "self replicating" robots at the 2007 TED conference., claiming that ultimately, robots will grow, learn and adapt much like biological lifeorms.

-Lipson's academic career was launched in August 2000 with the publication of an article in Nature on the "Automatic design and fabrication of robotic lifeforms", through the use of two technologies that were nascent at the time: Generative AI and 3D Printing.
+Lipson's academic career was launched in August 2000 with the publication of an article in Nature on the "Automatic design and fabrication of robotic lifeforms", through the use of two technologies that were nascent at the time: generative AI and 3D printing.
 He argued that Machine Learning and Digital Manufacturing technologies will ultimately emancipate robotics and enable a new form of non-biological life.
 The rapid evolution of these technologies in subsequent decades has proven this prediction to be largely correct.